Troubleshoot test splitting

 junit_family=legacy set in your pytest.ini file.
 For more information on how to set

-junit_family, refer to the following page, which can be found here.
+junit_family, refer to the pytest docs.
 Search for "families" to see the relevant information.

 | A breaking change was introduced in pytest 6.1 the |